aksakalli/aksakalli.github.io/_posts/2017-07-17-network-centrality-measures-and-their-visualization.md

 As the drawing demonstrates, the nodes with fewer _out-degree_ contributes way more to each node compared the _Katz Centrality_.
-Here the node at the top right gets only reference of a very important node, and it becomes way important compared to the _Katz Centrality_; on the other hand, the node in the center which gets contribution from high _out-degree_ nodes loses its importance.
+Here the node at the top right gets only reference of a very important node, and it becomes way more important compared to the _Katz Centrality_; on the other hand, the node in the center which gets contribution from high _out-degree_ nodes loses its importance.